samwarnick/samwarnick.com/src/content/blog/2024/09/2024-09-03-dont-assume-people-use-chrome.md

 ---
 title: Don't Assume People Use Chrome
-date: '2024-09-03T10:52'
+date: 2024-09-03T10:52
-summary: >-
-  I share my frustrations with browser compatibility in 2024 and why it's important to develop for multiple browsers.
-tags: []
+summary: In 2024, I'm surprised at how many sites apps there are that only work in Chrome.
-published: false
+published: true
 ---
 IMO, all browsers have one or more fatal flaws that make them bad.
 I've yet to find a browser that I'd call excellent.
 Safari is my browser of choice.
 I like that it's not owned by Google and it mostly works.
 Things are pretty good, but I'm still surprised at how often I come across a site that doesn't really work in Safari.